weblreal/weblreal/README.md

 - 🔭 I’m currently working on my personal portfolio
 - 🌱 I’m currently learning ReactJS
-- 👯 I’m looking to collaborate on with others on JavaScript
+- 👯 I’m looking to collaborate on with others on ReactJS.
 - ⚡ Fun fact: I love eSports, basketball, and playing guitar.